-The CIP summarizes all major capital expenditures to be made over the next ten years.
-This plan includes limited financial forecasts and project costs by fund and year in which the revenues and costs are anticipated.
-In order to be included in the CIP, the project must meet the following guidelines:
+The CIP summarizes all major capital expenditures to be made over the next 10 years.
+This plan includes limited financial forecasts and project costs by fund and the year in which the revenues and costs are anticipated.
+To be included in the CIP, the project must meet the following guidelines:

 - The project has a useful life of more than one year

 - The projects are non-reoccurring

 - The project results in the addition of a fixed asset, extends the useful life of an existing asset or is a major equipment or software purchase

 During the preparation process, staff identified what would be necessary to meet existing levels of service to the community and evaluated which projects could be reasonably accomplished each year, within the financial and staff limitations of the Town.
 Contractual obligations and/or needs were considered in setting priorities.

 Capital improvements maybe funded through a variety of sources, including the use of revenues, impact fees, debt financing, grants and special funds.
 All available current and future resources were considered when identifying funding sources for the identified capital improvements.
 The CIP costs projected meet, but do not exceed, the limitations of those funding sources.